Back to Ratings

 Web Site http://www.horizonorganic.com/

-Started by a syndicate of millionaires whose experience included organic groceries and conventional factory dairy farming, they quickly grew the enterprise, accessing venture capital and eventually selling stock in the company on Wall Street.
-Horizon, which is now the largest selling organic milk brand, was purchased by Dean Foods, a giant agribusiness, with almost $11 billion in sales, specializing in dairy products.
+Started by a syndicate of millionaires whose experience included organic groceries and conventional factory dairy farming.
+They quickly grew the enterprise, accessing venture capital and eventually selling stock in the company on Wall Street.
+Horizon is now the largest selling organic milk brand.
+It was purchased in 2004 by Dean Foods, a giant agribusiness, with almost $11 billion in sales, specializing in dairy products.
 Dean is also the largest conventional dairy marketer in the country.

 Criteria Points Comments